Clio Logo

 Brothers Michael and Isaac Katz, sons of Polish immigrants, spent their early childhood in Minnesota.
 Isaac left Minnesota to work on odd jobs along the railroad, later moving to Kansas City in the early 1900s, where he opened a fruit stand.
 When Michael turned 16, he joined Isaac in business, opening a cigar shop and confectionary in the lobby of the Adams Hotel across from the old Union Station.

 The continued success of Michael Katz's drugstores allowed Katz to build a home among Kansas City's elite on Ward Parkway in the late 1920s.
-Plans for the renowned parkway, sometimes referred to as the "Gold Coast" arose during the first decade of the twentieth century.
+Plans for the renowned parkway, sometimes called the "Gold Coast," arose during the first decade of the twentieth century.
 The neighborhood featured spectacular landscaping and lavish homes built by some of the city's most acclaimed architects.
-The luxurious Michael H. and Rose Katz residence, designed in the Tudor Style, is exemplary of the homes built for wealthy business people in the years before to the Great Depression, and the home reflects the couple's wealth and prominence.
+The luxurious Michael H. and Rose Katz residence, designed in the Tudor Style, is exemplary of the homes built for wealthy business people in the years before the Great Depression, and the home reflects the couple's wealth and prominence.

 On March 18, 1930, roughly the same time that an article appeared in The Kansas City Star announcing the completion of Michael Katz's new Ward Parkway home, Michael was kidnapped and held for thirty-four hours until his brother Isaac paid a $100,000 ransom.
 No arrest was made regarding the crime, although many suspected it had ties to syndicate gangs.

 The Katz store remained in business until 1970.
 At its peak, the Katz drugstore chain grew to sixty-five stores in five states.
 While economically successful, the business found itself in the middle of the growing civil rights protests after World War II, namely because the stores did not serve Black customers at the soda fountain counters.
 Sit-ins and protests, sometimes lengthy, took place at Katz stores during the 1940s and 1950s in Iowa and Oklahoma.
-In fact, after three days of the student sit-ins in Oklahoma City, the Katz Drug Store managers agreed to serve the Black students;it became an integrated lunch counter.
+In fact, after three days of student sit-ins in Oklahoma City, the Katz Drug Store managers agreed to serve the Black students, and the counter was integrated.

-By 1970, the Katz drugstore had been sold.
-But, the home stands as a reminder of how two Polish immigrants used clever marketing to sell cigarettes and drug store goods, which allowed them to amass a fortune.
-The mansion sits among many elaborate homes, most of them coming in the prosperous years before the Great Depression.
+By 1970, the Katz drugstore had been sold to a competing national chain, but the home is a reminder of how two Polish immigrants used clever marketing to sell cigarettes and drug store goods, which allowed them to amass a fortune.
+The mansion sits among many elaborate homes, most in the prosperous years before the Great Depression.
 Echoes of the Katz store can be found throughout Kansas City, including the Art Deco clock tower at Main and Westport that was preserved as part of the terms of that former store's conversion to the Katz on Main luxury apartment complex.
+The Katz legacy can be found in several other downtown buildings, as well as UMKC's Katz Hall, which was funded by a gift of $600,000 by Michael Katz.
+Originally home to the pharmacy department, the building is now home to the Department of Architecture and Urban Planning and Design.

 Millstein, Cydney E. and Mary Ann Warfield.
 "Registration Form: Katz, Michael H. and Rose, House."
 National Register of Historic Places. mostateparks.com.
 2003. https://mostateparks.com/sites/mostateparks/files/Katz%2C%20Michael%20H.%20and%20Rose%2C%20Residence.pdf.